 However, people with autoimmune thyroid disease may be sensitive to harmful side effects from iodine.
 Taking iodine drops or eating foods containing large amounts of iodine—such as seaweed, dulse, or kelp—may cause or worsen hyperthyroidism and hypothyroidism.
 More information about iodine is provided by the National Library of Medicine in the fact sheet, Iodine in diet.

 To help ensure coordinated and safe care, people should discuss their use of dietary supplements with their health care provider.
-Tips for talking with health care providers are available at the National Center for Complementary and Alternative Medicine’s Time to Talk campaign.
+Tips for talking with health care providers are available at the National Center for Complementary and Integrative Health's Time to Talk campaign.

 What is postpartum thyroiditis?